-Linux distributions will provide a kernel and updates for it automatically.
+Linux distributions will provide the kernel updates, usually automatically.
 These typically aren't the latest version of the kernel.
 You may want to use a newer kernel to benefit from new features or performance enhancements.

 Please note: Using a kernel that hasn't been tested by your Linux distribution may cause issues.